pressly/react-transact/README.md

 Please see the [examples](./examples) folder more use-cases, including [server-side rendering](./examples/6-server-side-rendering/server.js).

-### Redux and Router
+### Redux and React Router

-The main use-case is for applications using Redux and React Router.
+This is the main use-case of React Transact.

 Install the Redux middleware and render `RouterRunContext`: